Posterior Concentration for Gaussian Process Priors under Rescaled and Hierarchical Mat\'ern and Confluent

-In the previous subsection, we obtained the optimal minimax rate by choosing the rescaling parameter depending on the smoothness of the function of interest, which is always unknown in practice. \cite{van2009adaptive} consider a fully Bayesian alternative by putting a hyperprior on the rescaling parameter for the squared exponential process prior.
-In this subsection, we follow the method of \cite{van2009adaptive}, and obtain the optimal minimax rate in a fully Bayesian setup simultaneously over a range of true regularity values, for both Mat\'ern and CH processes.
+In the previous subsections, we obtained the optimal minimax rate by choosing the rescaling parameter depending on the regularity of the function of interest, which is always unknown in practice. \cite{van2009adaptive} consider a fully Bayesian alternative by putting a hyperprior on the rescaling parameter for the squared exponential process prior.
+In this subsection, we follow the method of \cite{van2009adaptive}, and obtain the optimal minimax rate in a fully Bayesian setting simultaneously over a range of true regularity values, for both Mat\'ern and CH processes.

-Consider the Mat\'ern case, where we put prior on $\phi$, and let $A=1/\phi$.
+Consider the Mat\'ern case, where we put a prior on $\phi$, and let $A=1/\phi$.
 We denote this hierarchical process by $W_M^A$.
-For the CH case, we assume $\alpha$ is fixed and put a prior on $\beta$.
+For the CH case, we put a prior on $\beta$.
 In this case, let $A=1/\beta$ and denote this hierarchical process by $W_{CH}^A$.
 For simplicity, we abbreviate $W_M^A$ or $W^A_{CH}$ to $W^A$ by dropping the subscripts when we handle either Mat\'ern or CH hierarchical processes.
 Now we assume that the distribution of $A$ possesses a Lebesgue density $g_A(\cdot)$ satisfying the condition:

-for positive constants $C_1, D_1, C_2, D_2$, non-negative constants $p,k$, and all sufficiently large $a>0$.
-A gamma distribution on $A^{kd}$ satisfies this condition.
+for positive constants $C_1, D_1, C_2, D_2$, non-negative constants $p$ and all sufficiently large $a>0$.
+A gamma distribution on $A^{d}$ satisfies this condition.

-Adaptive posterior rate can be obtained by verifying the following three conditions \cite{van2008rates} for Borel measurable subsets $B_n$ of $C(\mathcal{T})$ such that, for sufficiently large $n$,
+Adaptive posterior rate can be obtained by verifying the following three conditions \citep{van2009adaptive} for Borel measurable subsets $B_n$ of $C(\mathcal{T})$ such that, for sufficiently large $n$,